milosob/milo/docs/reference.md

 ### Testing

-Each algorithm's test program in the library is generated using the Python application `milo-codegen`, which sources are placed in the `apps` directory.
+Each algorithm's test program in the library is generated using the Python application `milo-codegen`, which sources are placed in the `tool` directory.
 Tests are generated based on configuration files, located in the `tests/configs` directory.

 Each configuration file contains information about the source of